 Vocational Progam

-McAuley College delivers ongoing Vocational Learning across Years 7 to 12, preparing our students well for their future careers and world of work.
+McAuley College delivers ongoing Vocational Learning across Years 7 to 12, preparing our students well for their future careers and the world of work.
 Refer to the program below showing an overview of our focus across each year level.

 Vocational Learning Program Years 7 to 12 McAuley College September 2019.pdf

-• This will also involve the completion of the Senior Education and Training (SET) Plan which helps our students to structure their learning around their abilities, interests and ambitions.
+• Completion of the Senior Education and Training (SET) Plan which helps our students to structure their learning around their abilities, interests and ambitions.
+Students and their parents are expected to attend SET Plan interviews as a culmination the pathway process in preparation for their senior studies and post-school pursuits.

 Vocational Opportunities in Year 11 and 12